Bangladesh-Minecraft-Society/.github/profile/README.md

 </p>

   #
-The Github Organization for [Bangladesh Minecraft Society](https://www.minecraftbangladesh.com).
+The Github Organization for [Bangladeshi Minecraft Society](https://www.minecraftbangladesh.com).
 <br>
 <br>
 There are not much to see here for now, but there might be public repositories someday.